skysch/color-rs/readme.md

 color-rs
 ========

-This is a fairly rudimentary color library meant to provide flexible and convenient color manipulation functions.
+This is an color library meant to provide flexible and convenient color manipulation functions.

-See the [documentation]() for details.

 Design